On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Introduction

 \end{itemize} Subsolutions and supersolutions for \eqref{def_1Lapla} are defined accordingly, by requiring that \eqref{minimization_1Lapla} holds only for competitors $\phi$ satisfying $\phi \le w$, respectively $\phi \ge w$.
-They correspond to weak solutions of $\Delta_1 w \ge |\nabla w|$, respectively $\Delta_1 w \le |\nabla w|$.
+They correspond to weak solutions to $\Delta_1 w \ge |\nabla w|$, respectively $\Delta_1 w \le |\nabla w|$.
 The following important existence result holds.

 \begin{theorem}[\cite{huiskenilmanen}, Thm.
 3.1] Let $M^m$ be a complete manifold and let $\Omega \Subset M$ be a relatively compact, open set with $\partial \Omega \in C^1$.
-If there exists a proper, $\lip_\loc$ weak subsolution $\bar w$ of \eqref{def_1Lapla} defined outside of a relatively compact set, then there exists a proper solution $w$ of the IMCF with initial condition $\Omega$.
+If there exists a proper, $\lip_\loc$ weak subsolution $\bar w$ for \eqref{def_1Lapla} defined outside of a relatively compact set, then there exists a proper solution $w$ to the IMCF with initial condition $\Omega$.
 This solution is unique in $M \backslash \Omega$. \end{theorem}

 The higher regularity of the flow was studied in \cite{huiskenilmanen_2}.
 As explained in \cite[Thm 2.2]{huiskenilmanen}, the properness of $w$ guarantees its uniqueness.
-Theorem \ref{teo_HI} was applied with remarkable success to study the Riemann Penrose inequality in the setting of asymptotically flat manifolds \cite{huiskenilmanen}.
+Theorem \ref{teo_HI} was applied with remarkable success to study the Riemannian Penrose inequality in the setting of asymptotically flat manifolds \cite{huiskenilmanen}.
 In this case, as well as for asymptotically conical or hyperbolic manifolds, the existence of a proper subsolution $\bar w$ is easy to establish.
 However, on more general manifolds, barriers like $\bar w$ are much harder to find: {for instance, to produce a function $\bar w$ of the form $\bar {\rm w}(r)$, with $r$ the distance from a smooth compact set $K$, the properness requirement forces the set $\mathscr{W} = \{ x : \bar {\rm w}'(r(x)) >0\}$ to be non-empty.
 On $\mathscr{W}$, the inequality $\Delta_1 \bar w \geq |\nabla \bar w|$ becomes $\Delta r \ge \bar {\rm w}'(r)$ which entails a bound for $\Delta r$ \emph{from below}.
 Comparison theorems then call for an upper bound for the sectional curvature, together with the fact that the normal exponential map from $K$ be a diffeomorphism.} Conditions of this type are available, for suitable $K$, in the above relevant classes of manifolds, while they are definitely too restrictive in the setting that we are going to consider.

 A further reason that makes their result hard to use in our setting regards the convergence procedure to construct $w$, that is based on local $C^1$ estimates, independent of $\eps>0$, for solutions $w_\eps$ of the approximating problems